Big Algebra in Type $A$ for the Coordinate Ring of the Matrix Space: Proofs of Theorem and Corollary

-Then, we have the following identity
+Then, we have the following identity:

-where $R=\{a_1,\ldots,a_k\}$ and $\ell=|R|$. \end{Lm} \begin{Rem} Here $I(V)$ and $J(W)$ are the subtuples of $I$ and $J$ that correspond to $V$ and $W$, respectively.
-The $k$-element subsets $V$ and $W$ are viewed as $k$-tuples with the ordering chosen in an arbitrary way (see Remark \ref{subsets_tuples_rem}).
-Note that the summand does not depend on a choice of the ordering of $V$ and $W$. \end{Rem} \begin{Rem} Observe that the formula for $\Psi(I,J)$ from Lemma \ref{sym_det_weyl_lemma} is a particular case of \eqref{delta_a_IJ_formula} when $\ell=|R|=1$.
-Indeed, for any $I,J\in[n]^{\underline{k}}$ and any $l,s\in[k]$ we have
+where $R=\{a_1,\dots,a_k\}$ and $\ell=|R|$. \end{Lemma} \begin{Remark} Here $I(V)$ and $J(W)$ are the subtuples of $I$ and $J$ that correspond to $V$ and $W$, respectively.
+The $k$-element subsets $V$ and $W$ are viewed as $k$-tuples with the ordering chosen in an arbitrary way (see Remark~\ref{subsets_tuples_rem}).
+Note that the summand does not depend on a choice of the ordering of $V$ and $W$. \end{Remark} \begin{Remark} Observe that the formula for $\Psi(I,J)$ from Lemma~\ref{sym_det_weyl_lemma} is a particular case of \eqref{delta_a_IJ_formula} when $\ell=|R|=1$.
+Indeed, for any $I,J\in[n]^{\underline{k}}$ and any $l,s\in[k]$, we have